 - Interoperability: If your organization currently has third-party video products, Cisco Expressway can help you to move easily to a Cisco solution when it makes business sense.
 Cisco Expressway provides video interoperability with industry standard H.323, H.264 Scalable Video Coding, or SIP environments.
 Interoperability capabilities supported by Expressway include IPv4 to IPv6, H.323 to SIP, and Microsoft Lync 2013 H.264 Scalable Video Coding to H.264/MPEG-4 AVC.

 Cisco Unified Border Element is an enterprise-class session border gateway that interconnects converged business communications networks to the PSTN.
+CUBE supports SIP and H.323-based trunking to an IP PSTN services provider, but SIP trunks offer a richer set of features.
 In addition to offering session border control, Cisco Unified Border Element (CUBE) provides easy and affordable collaboration outside the firewall.
-Sample collaboration features supported by CUBE include:
+Collaboration features supported by CUBE include:

 - Cisco WebEx Cloud Connected Audio for high-capacity SIP-based conferencing